Impact Summary: U.S. Import Tariffs on Vehicles & Metals (2025)

 Vehicle Specification

-Key Details on the New U.S Tariffs: What to Expect
+Key Details on the New U.S. Tariffs: What to Expect

 1. Automotive Tariff of 25% on All Imports

-• Effective Date: April 3, 2025
+• Went into effect on April 3, 2025

 • Rate: 25% on passenger vehicles and light trucks, as well as key automotive parts (engines, transmissions, powertrain parts and electrical components).